Delhi acid attack: DCW, police issue notices to e-commerce firms; girl's kin says her vision not affected | Law-Order

 Two bike-borne, masked men flung acid on the girl on Wednesday, minutes after she left her west Delhi residence for school, leaving her with serious injuries.
 Police have arrested three men, including a neighbour of the victim, in connection with the incident.

+The three accused were produced before a metropolitan magistrate who remanded them to police custody for two days.

 Sources claimed that Arora searched several websites to procure acid and found it on Flipkart.
-He placed the order at an address farther from his home so that the order could not easily be traced to him, they added.
+He placed the order at an address farther from his home so that the order could not easily be traced to him and his family does not grow suspicious, they added.

+According to the police, he used his relative's motorcycle and covered its numberplate using a polybag.

 In a statement, Flipkart said, ''We strongly condemn this unfortunate incident and our thoughts and prayers are with the victim and her family.
 The Flipkart marketplace platform closely monitors and delists products that violate expected standards. ''Strict action is taken against sellers who are found to be engaged in selling products that are illegal, unsafe, and prohibited.
 The seller concerned has been blacklisted and we are extending all support to the concerned authorities in their investigation,'' it said.